Will Racism on College Campuses Affect Black-Student Enrollment?

 At American University, a private university in Washington, D.C., the commitment to cultural diversity is an integral part of its marketing and outreach to prospective students.
 And for Janelle Gray, a black freshman from Northern Virginia, such advertising worked.
 Information sessions and campus visits emphasized that AU valued racial and ethnic diversity, a feature that Gray said drew her to the school.

 In the spring of 2017, two days after accepting AU’s admission offer, Gray learned that bananas hung on rope fashioned into nooses—a symbol of racial terror and intimidation against black Americans—were found in several spots on AU’s campus.
 The incident coincided with the university’s first black woman student-government president taking office.
-Gray never reconsidered her decision to attend AU because she was equally drawn to their international-relations program.
+Gray never reconsidered her decision to attend AU because she was equally drawn to its international-relations program.
 But she admits she arrived on campus last summer with a lot of uncertainty and fear.
 Then last month, it happened again: Ten confederate-flag posters with cotton stalks were pinned to AU’s campus bulletin boards.
 This time Gray was devastated.
 “I went to sleep that night, feeling like this situation is just so surreal,” she said.
 “We come here to learn, and we shouldn't have to deal with things like this.”

-Gray’s experience, and the racist acts on her campus, are neither rare nor random.
+Gray’s experience, and the racist acts on her campus, is neither rare nor random.
 The episodes correspond with what the Anti-Defamation League identifies as an unprecedented increase in white supremacist activity on college grounds that began in fall 2016.
 Since the start of this academic year, black college students have been targeted in a rash of attacks—at an Ivy League university in New York, at a public college in Illinois, at a Catholic college in Pennsylvania, and at a flagship state university in Michigan.
 With another college-application season starting and a new crop of black students finalizing their selections, an overarching question persists: To what degree will racist incidents on college campuses—and colleges' response to those incidents—affect black-student enrollment?
 At risk are colleges’ and universities’ reputations as champions of diversity, as well as black students’ academic success.

 According to data provided by American University, the percentage of black freshmen accepting AU’s offers of admission increased from 33 percent last year to 38 percent this year, continuing an upward trend for the third consecutive enrollment cycle.
 Notably, the banana and noose incident occurred in May after many high-school seniors, like Gray, had finalized which college to attend.
 To date, AU reports applications from black students for the fall 2018 semester are up 6.5 percent from that for the current semester.
 However, the full impact of last month’s event on black students’ decision to enroll has yet to crystallize.